rucll/bmrs/README.md

 # bmrs.py

-An implementation of BMRS written in Python.
+An implementation of BMRS written in Python with a simple graphical interface.

 ## Running